tiara28307/CS-3366-HW1/README.md

 2) Dummbwaiters are small elevators used to transport small objects or loads like food or books.

 Does the interface make doing those common things easier?
+Yes because it allows the user to know where they are transporting to.

 What is the common sequence of actions?
+User presses up or down button.
+Elevator doors open.
+User presses another button depending on what floor they want to go to.
+Elevator rises or lowers.
+Once floor is reached elevator doors open on new floor.

 How does the elevator support the user figure out how to make it work?
+The usage of buttons, numbers, and simple descriptions of what each floor is for.

 How does the elevator provide feedback to the user?
+Color visuals and sound.
+When a button is pressed it lights up to show that it has been pressed.
+Sound when elevator doors open and close.

 What are some common mistakes you can make with this current design?
+Outside control panel you can accidently press the wrong button when trying to go up or down.
+The buttons are side by side and up and down in the elevator so can be confusing on what direction is which.
+Some buttons have numbers while others only have letters for example Ground Floor is represented by a G.

 Sketch your solution.
 And justify your design decisions.